Interested in working on autonomous vehicles?

 We are seeking exceptional undergraduate and graduate students with experience in or desire to learn advanced engineering topics for autonomous robotics and automotive engineering.
 Course credit may be available for highly motivated individuals.

-January 2019 applications are now open!
+Fall 2019 applications are now open!

-For students wishing to work on vehicle development, a small commitment of at least an average of ten hours per week for their project(s) is expected.
+For students wishing to work on vehicle development, a commitment of an average of ten hours per week for their project(s) is expected.
 If a project is at risk of missing a deadline, or a leadership position is held by a student, greater than ten hours of work per week may be expected.

-Students are expected to attend their weekly Team meetings (and any other scheduled meetings).
+Students are expected to attend weekly Team meetings (and any other scheduled meetings).
 Leaders are expected to attend weekly project planning meetings, but all members are welcome to attend.

 Roles and Descriptions

 Note: Recommended Skills and Courses are not requirements, but general guidelines to give a feel for the work and knowledge that will be further developed in a role, as well a guidance in course selection.
 If you believe you can learn the material, or have other comparable experience, please apply regardless!

 Vehicle Development Group is responsible for development of vehicle systems (software and hardware) required to meet the expectations of the AutoDrive Challenge competition, and general level 4 AV operation (as defined by SAE J3016).

 The functional safety sub-team is responsible for performing safety analyses and design failure mode effect analyses (DFMEA) on the vehicle when changes are made, documenting all systems that need to be monitored and controlled to reduce the risk priority number (RPN), and providing functional requirements to engineering teams (hardware and software) to ensure systems maintain their targeted safety integrity level (SIL).
 (ISO 26262, and Automotive Safety Integrity Level (ASIL) validation).